-The Institute provides online access to digitised collections and databases, including the MURA collection catalogue, which allows researchers to search for manuscript, books, serials, photographic, and audio-visual materials.
+The Institute provides online access to digitised art and object collections and databases, including the MURA collection catalogue, which allows researchers to search for manuscript, books, serials, photographic, and audio-visual materials.
 Researchers can also search for images using the photographic collection.
 AIATSIS datasets, including the AUSTLANG information around Aboriginal and Torres Strait Islander languages, which is free to access and download.

 Aboriginal and Torres Strait Islander people should be aware that AIATSIS collection material may contain images, voices or names of deceased persons.